-On April 16th the Seattle Times published Writer’s World: Life Behind Bars, about Arthur Longworth, a man serving life in prison for the murder of Cynthia Nelson.
+On April 16th the Seattle Times published Writer’s World: Life Behind Bars, about Arthur Longworth, a man serving life in for the murder of Cynthia Nelson.
 A week earlier a board denied parole to Charles Manson.
-Manson’s crime is infamous, Mr. Longworth’s, not so much.
+Manson’s crime notorious, Mr. Longworth’s, not as much.

-The facts: In 1985 Arthur murdered Cynthia.
-Arthur was 21, confessed, and now is serving life.
-Since the murder he has become a writer, and the Seattle Times (not fact but opinion) presented an article that romanticizes and glorifies Arthur.
-Arthur’s stories are studied by various writing classes, as well as promoted by Junot Diaz.
-The guy found a prison groupie (women who fall in love with convicts, now that’s a topic) and has married.
+The facts: In 1985 Longworth murdered Cynthia, confessed, and now is serving life.
+Behind bars he has become a writer, and the Seattle Times romanticized and glorified Longworth and his stories, now studied by various writing classes, as well as promoted by Junot Diaz.
+Longworth found a prison groupie (women who love convicts, now that’s a topic) and has married.

-The Opinion: Despite the prison backdrop, the purpose of the article had little to do with punishment, deterrence, justice, and recidivism.
+The Opinion: The article had little to do with punishment, deterrence, justice, and recidivism.
 And even less about the victim.
-Society should primarily consider the horrible aftermath the living victims endure.

-I am against capital punishment, but anti-death penalty adherents must acknowledge positives in execution, chief being closure, no chance of recidivism, greater deterrence, and the end of the financial drain to keep a prisoner alive, not to mention the risk prisoners pose to jailers and fellow inmates.
-Victims and society at large take priority, prisoner rights are third.
-Therefore, to argue against the death penalty you must not be absolutist.
+For Death: Even anti-death penalty adherents must acknowledge positives in execution, chief being closure, no chance of recidivism, greater deterrence, the end of the financial drain to sustain a prisoner, not to mention the risk prisoners pose to jailers and fellow inmates.
+Victims and society take priority over prisoners.
+To argue against the death penalty you must not be absolutist.

-I am against the death penalty because I believe killing is wrong (except to protect life), and because there is a chance of executing the innocent (See The Thin Blue Line, or 60 Minutes on Michael Morton’s wrongful conviction).
-Society must not fear released felons convicted of brutal crimes, and until there’s a zero chance of recidivism, that’s how it should be.
+For Life: I am against the death penalty because I believe killing is wrong except to protect life, and there is a chance of executing the innocent (See The Thin Blue Line, or 60 Minutes on Michael Morton’s wrongful conviction).
+But society must keep felons convicted of brutal crimes locked up until there’s a zero chance of recidivism.
+Namely, for life.

-KUOW reporter Liz Jones, however, adds nuance, allowing the other side to emerge.
-Still, her article gives Longworth room to posit the question: “All’s I’d asked for is, look, this is what I was.
+Parole: Back to Manson.
+Why should Sharon Tate’s family have to appear at parole hearings for Charles Manson?
+Why should Cynthia Nelson’s sister witness, from KUOW reporter Liz Jones, Longworth posit: “All’s I’d asked for is, look, this is what I was.
 This is who I was.
 This is who I am now.
 This is what you sentenced me to.
 Do you still believe in that?”
 The Answer: “Now more than ever.”

-Anders Breivik, who killed over 70 in Norway, faces a maximum of 21 years.
-Let me repeat, if we want to abolish the death penalty we must have life in prison for the most heinous.
+Anders Breivik killed over 70 in Norway and faces a maximum of 21 years.
+To repeat, we abolish the death penalty by never compromising life in prison.
 And what applies to Breivik and Manson also must apply to warm, fuzzy lovable murderers like Mr. Longworth.

-Jack Abbott: Norman Mailer, some thirty years ago, defended Jack Abbott and petitioned for his release, even though Abbott had killed another inmate while in prison.
-Why did Mailer (and even Jerzy Kosinski and Susan Sarandon) support Abbott?
+Jack Abbott: Norman Mailer, thirty years ago, petitioned for the release of Abbott, even though Abbott had killed another inmate while in prison.
+Why did Mailer (and Jerzy Kosinski and Susan Sarandon) support Abbott?
 Because he could write.
-Six weeks after Mailer helped secure his release, Abbott killed again.
-I don’t care if you can write like Jean Genet (a petty thief and not a murderer), you cross the line you do the time.
+After six weeks free Abbott killed again.
+Even if you write like Jean Genet (a petty thief and not a murderer), you do the time.

-To revisit: That Charles Manson’s victims’ relatives appear at parole hearings is obscene.
-That Cynthia Nelson’s sister fields questions from reporters, who praise and ask to pardon Cythia’s murderer, is obscene.
+To revisit: That Charles Manson’s victims’ relatives appear at parole hearings, that Cynthia Nelson’s sister fields questions from reporters who praise and seek to pardon Cythia’s murderer, is obscene.
 Longworth supposedly “became a Buddhist and learned Mandarin and Spanish” in prison.
 Fucking great.
-Prisoners who behave well should get privileges, and those that don’t should be denied them.
-Arthur gets conjugal visits.
+Prisoners who behave can earn privileges and Arthur gets conjugal visits.
 But, in no ways, can there be any alternative to “life in prison.”
-Because here is the pecking order for Arthur Longworth:
+Here is the pecking order: